-This continues my series on the key players in the job / candidate seeking process.
+This continues my series on the key players in the job / candidate seeking process and the subsequent job search blame game.
 Under fire from job seekers, HR professionals and recruitment and search specialists respond.

 If you have a strong CV, are easily marketable and the consultant has an assignment or anticipates one, you are likely to be able to cultivate a good relationship with him or her.
 If you don’t, your CV will simply go onto the data base and strong keyword usage will be required to make sure your resume comes to the top for any future searches within that organisation.